bibidentuhanoi/microWakeWord/README.md

 This project is a standalone C++ library for ESP32, providing solid I2S audio components for microphone, speaker, and wake word detection.
 The core components are derived from the excellent work done in the [ESPHome project](https://esphome.io/) and have been refactored to be used as a self-contained ESP-IDF library.

 > ⚠️ **Hardware Compatibility Note**
-> At the moment, this library is intended for and has been tested on **dual-core ESP32 variants with PSRAM enabled**.
+> At the moment, this library is intended for and has been tested on **ESP32 variants with PSRAM enabled**.

 ## Introduction